ViniGarcia/HeterNet/README.md

   BDW: [">= 10000"]
  ```

-After defining the YAML file that describes the optimization to be performed, it is possible to execute the SeMENTE program by tuning the genetic algorithm configurations:
+<p align="justify">After defining the YAML file that describes the optimization to be performed, it is possible to execute the SeMENTE program by tuning the genetic algorithm configurations:</p>

 ```
 ================== Service Mapping Expedient for Networked Traffic and Environments (SeMENTE) ==================